go-outside-labs/decentralized-protocols-research/zero_knowledge_proofs/README.md

 <br>

 * zk proofs represent programas as circuits where a prover generates a proof from public and private inputs, and the verifier computes that the output if the statement is correct (without any information regarding the private input).
+* refer to “succinct proofs” instead of “zero-knowledge proofs” when the zero-knowledge property is not present.